dec-lied/valoguessr/README.md

 The images of Valorant gameplay and splash art were all taken by me but all belong to Riot Games and were taken from their game Valorant.

 The Valorant logo is used in various textures in ValoGuessr.
-All of these textures were made by me but belong to Riot Games.
+All of these textures were created by me but contain assets belonging to Riot Games.

-The font used in ValoGuessr was made by user Bryan T on dafont, the website from where I downloaded the font.
+The font used in ValoGuessr was made by user [Brylark on dafont](https://www.dafont.com/valorant.font).

 The following sounds were all recorded by me from Riot Games's game Valorant:
 * valoclick.mp3
+* valoclicky.mp3
 * valohover.mp3
 * valomenu.mp3
 * valoplayclick.mp3